kreezii/jsgam/README.md

 ### TO-DO

-The next list must be complete before the first alpha is released.
+In order of priority.

-* Save/Load the game progress
+* Credits screen
 * Cut-scenes
-* Credits screen
+* Save/Load the game progress
-* Animation for objects
+* Documentation
-* Check for critical errors
+* Animated objects
 * Voices (optional)

 Is it ready for a short adventure? **Not yet**